lucasjoliveau/doc/es/developer/tutorials/website.md

     'data': [

-restart Odoo, update your module, there is now a Shop section in the website, listing a number of pre-filled (via demonstration data) products.
+restart Konvergo ERP, update your module, there is now a **Shop** section in the website, listing a number of pre-filled (via demonstration data) products.

 The second step is to replace the _courses_ model by `product.template`, and add a new category of product for courses: